williamDunn/williamDunn/README.md

 - 👋 Hi, I’m @williamDunn
-- 👀 I’m interested in Java, golf, & stocks (if it's a green week)
+- 👀 Interested in all things Java, golf, & stocks
-- 🌱 I’m currently learning React & Python
 - 📫 Reach me at willgarydunn@gmail.com or https://willdunn.dev

 <!---